Welcome to Canggu's cooler, quieter neighbourhood. These are my top recommendations if you're making a stop in Pererenan.

 You’ll feel like you’re in Seminyak in this stylish Pererenan cafe, just minutes from the beach.
 With the dreamiest island-chic interiors that match its urban-style menu, Touché is where you’ll find Pererenan’s finest start their day with a slow brunch.
 The menu is Mediterranean-inspired with brunch staples, plus tapas and dinner-time main meals.
 It’s located right by the street, so it’s perfect for people-watching as you sip on coconut milk lattes, strawberry matcha or iced double espresso.

-Must-try: Souffle Pancakes, Truffle Scrambled Eggs, Strawberry Matcha
+Must-try dishes: Souffle Pancakes, Truffle Scrambled Eggs.

-Best for: A European-style brunch in bright, white-washed surrounds
+Best for: A European-style brunch in bright, white-washed surrounds.

-How much: Breakfast starts from IDR 80,000++
+Price: Breakfast starts from IDR 80,000.

-Address: Jl Pantai Pererenan No. 104, Pererenan
+Address: Jl Pantai Pererenan No. 104, Pererenan.

-Opening Hours: Daily 7.30am – 10pm
+Opening Hours: Daily, 7am – 10pm.

 2. ST. ALi